bkjoh/representations-privacy-policy/ios/index.md

 The application includes a read-only database packaged with it.
 Browsing, filtering, searching, and copying values are performed locally on your device.

-Any ordinary on-device application files created by iOS, iPadOS, or the application remain on your device.
+Any ordinary on-device application files created by iOS, iPadOS, watchOS, macOS, or the application remain on your device.
 The developer does not receive, access, or back up those files.

 When you tap to copy a value, your device places that value on the system clipboard.
 The application does not transmit clipboard contents to the developer or to third parties.
 Clipboard contents may be visible to iOS, iPadOS, keyboards, and other applications according to your device and operating-system behavior.